cfsilence/twack-server/README.md

 # About

-A simple back end for `twack-angular`.
+A simple back end for [twack](https://github.com/cfsilence/twack).
 Gets a token for a Twilio based chat application and returns it to the front end.

 There are three Gradle targets for running the application: